-Push present – a present that more and more women are seeming to think they’re entitled to because they’ve carried a baby for 9 months.
-It has become fairly common practice to be given a gift from your other half once you’ve had your baby.
-Personally, the gorgeous baby you get is gift enough (boke – I make even myself want to vomit saying that.
-Sorry) and I did not expect or need anything else.
+A push present is something that more and more women are seeming to think they’re entitled to, simply because they’ve carried a baby for 9 months.
+It has become fairly common practice to be given a gift from your partner after you’ve had your baby.
+Personally, I think the gorgeous baby you get is gift enough (boke – I make even myself want to vomit saying that.
+Sorry) and I did not expect or need a push present from my husband.

-Whether it is a bunch of flowers, a box of chocolates or and expensive piece of jewellery, it seems the push present is here to stay.
+Whether it is a bunch of flowers, a box of chocolates or and expensive piece of jewellery, it seems the push present ideas are never ending and the concept is here to stay.
 But should it really be all about the woman?

 Piglet’s due date was just 6 days before our first wedding anniversary (he decided to pitch up 4 weeks early – he was an eager little sausage) and so JHogg went all out on a push present combined with anniversary present.
 I was given a beautiful diamond eternity ring, but what did I do to deserve it?

-Sure, I was the one with the morning sickness, the back pain, the carpal tunnel – but he was the one listening to me moan about it all!
-(Note: I love my ring, but I would never have wanted Jonathan to feel like he HAD to buy me something)
+Sure, I was the one with the morning sickness, the back pain, the carpal tunnel – but he was the one listening to me moan about it all and stay by my side through a fairly traumatic birth.
+(Note: I love my ring, but I would never have wanted JHogg to feel like he HAD to buy me something)

-So I decided to level the playing field.
+So I decided to level the playing field and look for my own push presents for dads.

-Jonathan is a major whisky buff so the natural choice is a bottle of whisky.
-I got the idea from a friend who joked about a bottle of Dalmore King Alexander III, but considering Piglet’s name is Alexander it is the perfect gift!
+JHogg is a major whisky buff so the natural choice is a bottle of whisky.
+I got the idea from a friend who joked about a bottle of Dalmore King Alexander III, but it is actually the perfect gift!
 It hasn’t been opened yet, its being kept for special occasions to have the odd dram here and there.
 It did make a lovely prop for our newborn photo shoot though!

-If you would like to get your partner a present when the baby is born then here are my suggestions:
+If you would like to get a present for a new dad when the baby is born then here are my suggestions:

 A Hand Written Letter